Paleolibertarianism

-Paleolibertarianism (also known as the "Paleo strategy") is a libertarian political activism strategy aimed at uniting libertarians and paleoconservatives.
-It was developed by American anarcho-capitalist theorists Murray Rothbard and Lew Rockwell in the American political context after the end of Cold War.
-From 1989 to 1995, they sought to communicate libertarian notions of opposition to government intervention using messages accessible to working and middle-class people of the time, and combining libertarian Free market views with the cultural conservatism of Paleoconservatism.
+Paleolibertarianism (also known as the "Paleo strategy") is a right-libertarian political activism strategy aimed at uniting libertarians and paleoconservatives.
+It was developed by American anarcho-capitalist theorists Murray Rothbard and Lew Rockwell in the American political context after the end of the Cold War.
+From 1989 to 1995, they sought to communicate libertarian notions of opposition to government intervention by using messages accessible to the working class and middle class people of the time.
+They combined libertarian free market views with the cultural conservatism of paleoconservatism, while also opposing protectionism.
+The strategy also embraced the paleoconservative reverence for tradition and religion.
 This approach, usually identified as right-wing populism, was intended to radicalize citizens against the state.
 The name they chose for this style of activism evoked the roots of modern libertarianism, hence the prefix paleo.
 That founding movement was American classical liberalism, which shared the anti-war and anti-New Deal sentiments of the Old Right in the first half of the 20th century.
+Paleolibertarianism is generally seen as a right-wing ideology.